ild-thl/wisyki-api/README.md

 # WISYKI-API

-The WISYKI-API is a tool developed as part of the [WISY@KI project](https://www.wisyki.de/) that provides capabilities to predict [ESCOv1.2.0](https://esco.ec.europa.eu/), [GRETAv2](https://www.greta-die.de/webpages/greta-interaktiv), and DKZ Skills based on given course descriptions or learning outcomes.
+The WISYKI-API is a tool developed as part of the [WISY@KI project](https://www.wisyki.de/) that provides capabilities to predict [ESCOv1.2.0](https://esco.ec.europa.eu/), [GRETAv2](https://www.greta-die.de/webpages/greta-interaktiv), DKZ, DigComp 2.2 (ESCO) and DigCompEdu skills based on given course descriptions or learning outcomes.
 Predictions include learning outcomes, prerequisites, keywords and competency levels.

 The application leverages two fine-tuned models: